 Writing is a critical academic and life skill.
-The development of written language skills begins before a student enters kindergarten, and includes skills like writing letters and one's own name (National Early Literacy Panel, 2008).
-Once in school, students must write proficiently across content areas and for multiple purposes (e.g., to describe, explain, or persuade) and audiences to meet Common Core State Standards (Graham & Harris, 2013; National Governors' Association, 2010).
-Students who struggle with writing in school-particularly students with learning and emotional disabilities-are likely to face academic difficulties along with limited postsecondary education and employment opportunities (Graham & Perin, 2007) as writing is expected in nearly two-thirds of salaried jobs.
-Furthermore, employees who are poor writers are less likely to be hired or promoted (National Commission on Writing, 2004).
+The development of written language skills begins before a student enters kindergarten and includes skills like writing letters and one's own name (National Early Literacy Panel, 2008).
+Once in school, students must write proficiently across content areas and for multiple purposes (e.g., to describe, explain, or persuade) and audiences to meet Common Core State Standards (Graham & Harris, 2013; National Governors Association Center for Best Practices & Council of Chief State School Officers, 2010).
+Students who struggle with writing in school-particularly students with learning and emotional disabilities-are likely to face academic difficulties along with limited postsecondary education and employment opportunities (Graham & Perin, 2007) as writing is expected in nearly two thirds of salaried jobs.
+Furthermore, employees who are poor writers are less likely to be hired or promoted (National Commission on Writing for America's Families, Schools, and Colleges, 2004).

-Despite the high literacy demands of our society, national assessment data from 2011 indicate that nearly three quarters of eighth and twelfth graders are not proficient in writing (National Center for Education Statistics [NCES], n.d.).
-This number increases to 97% for 8th graders and 95% for 12th graders with disabilities (excluding those with a 504 plan; NCES, n.d.).
-At the elementary level, as of 2002, approximately 70% of fourth graders were not proficient in writing, compared to approximately 94% of fourth grade students with disabilities (including those with a 504 plan; NCES, n.d).
-NCES plans to release a special report on the 2017 National Assessment of Educational Progress writing assessment in the summer of 2020, but as of the writing of this manuscript (July/August 2020), that report was not yet available.
-Given the large number of students nationally who are not proficient in writing, there is a clear need for a systematic approach to identifying and supporting struggling writers and writers with learning and emotional disabilities.
-One such approach is Data-Based Instruction (DBI).
+Despite the high literacy demands of our society, national assessment data from 2011 indicate that nearly three quarters of eighth and 12th graders are not proficient in writing (National Center for Education Statistics [NCES], n.d.).
+This number increases to 97% for eighth graders and 95% for 12th graders with disabilities (i.e., excluding those with a 504 plan; NCES, n.d.).
+At the elementary level, as of 2002, approximately 70% of fourth graders were not proficient in writing, compared with approximately 94% of fourth-grade students with disabilities, including those with a 504 plan (NCES, n.d.).
+The NCES planned to release a special report on the 2017 National Assessment of Educational Progress writing assessment in the summer of 2020, but as of the writing of this article (July/August 2020) that report was not yet available.
+Given the large number of students nationally who are not proficient in writing, there is a clear need for a systematic approach to identifying and supporting struggling writers and writers with learning and